Quickstart

 Principles

-Knox Chat helps developers source and optimize AI usage.
-We believe the future is multimodality and multi-provider.
+Knox Chat helps teams build reliable, cost‑efficient AI systems across providers.
+We believe the future is multimodal, multi‑provider, and memory‑centric.

 Why Knox Chat?

 Price and Performance.
-Knox Chat scouts for the best prices, the lowest latencies, and the highest throughput across dozens of providers, and lets you choose how to prioritize them.
+Knox Chat scouts for the best prices, lowest latencies, and highest throughput across providers, and lets you choose how to prioritize them.

 Consolidated Billing.
-Simple and transparent billing, regardless of how many providers you use.
+Simple and transparent billing, regardless of how many providers you use, with zero‑completion insurance for failed/empty generations.

 Higher Availability.
-Fallback providers, and automatic, smart routing means your requests still work even when providers go down.
+Automatic fallback and smart routing keep requests working even when providers go down.

 Models